Concentration of CO2 in the Atmosphere

 Philip Kiefer

-In mid-May, Chris Easton, an assistant fire chief in the town of Dixmont, Maine, was standing in his yard when he noticed a huge column of […]
+In mid-May, Chris Easton, an assistant fire chief in the town of Dixmont, Maine, was standing in his yard when he noticed a huge column […]

 Near San Juan, it was still just wreckage on October 30, 2017, 40 days after landfall.
 Photo courtesy of Joseph Mangum.